re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 Relay - The Relay's will run through the following loop; Sleep the radio, sleep the Arduino for X amount of time, run the Channel Activity Detector (CAD).
 If CAD returns true, break the loop.
 Otherwise, repeat the loop.

-Gateway - Acts just like a relay, only it will determine that it's own ID is the target ID and process the message accordingly
+Gateway - acts just like a relay, only it will determine that it's own ID is the target ID and process the message accordingly

 The following outlines how a message is sent from the node to the Gateway:
-1. The node sends X amounts of dummy messages, and than delays for Y amount of time
+1. The node sends X amount of dummy messages, and than delays for Y amount of time
 2. Any relays that receive the broadcast will break the CAD loop, broadcast their own dummy messages, than wait for an actual message for Z amount of time.
 	* The node must provide enough of a delay to allow all Relay's to wake up, and the relay's must block for long enough that the actual message can get though, but not so long that power is wasted.
 3. The Node will send it's message, and hopefully receive an Acknowledgement from the Gateway